 Will we be able to see through the glass bottom?

 Yes, in the Rainbow River portion of the tour.

 Can we bring wine or beer on the boat?

 Unfortunately, neither of our boats are handicap accessible.

 Is smoking permitted during the tour?

-No, smoking is not permitted anywhere on the boat.
+No. Smoking is not permitted anywhere on the boats.

 Are pets allowed on the boat?

 No animals are allowed aboard the boats except for 'service animals' defined by the ADA.
 You are required to provide notification in writing at or prior to the time the boat departs if you are intending to bring a service animal aboard.

 Our insurance company does not to allow the boarding of emotional support animals (ESA) or the family pet.